-A French phrase meaning “putting in place”, which refers to the set up that a Chef will have in their workspace in a professional kitchen.
-The time spent in organizing ingredients and tools will allow a chef to plate a dish at rapid speed during a busy shift.
+A French phrase meaning “putting in place”, which refers to the setup that a Chef will have in their workspace in a professional kitchen.
+The time spent organizing ingredients and tools will allow a chef to plate a dish at rapid speed during a busy shift.

 This process sterilizes milk by heating and then rapidly cooling it.

-When foods are gently simmered food in a liquid.
+When foods are gently simmered in a liquid.

-A purée is a fine mixture which is created by blending and/or sieving foods in order to remove lumps and seeds and other elements.
+A purée is a fine mixture that is created by blending and/or sieving foods in order to remove lumps and seeds and other elements.